At Andrew Brown Jr. funeral, Al Sharpton accuses officials of 'con game' in delaying video release

 Pasquotank District Attorney Andrew Womble had argued that the video’s release would improperly influence potential witnesses or jurors.

-Sharpton took particular issue with that argument.
+Sharpton took issue with that argument.

 “How is a tape going to prejudice a grand jury when a grand jury’s got to see the tape in order to decide whether or not they’re going to prosecute?”
 Sharpton asked during his eulogy.
 “Don’t talk to us like we’re stupid.”